BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

   >
   > ...
   >
-  > For the sake of comparision, it may be useful to note that nonprofit
+  > For the sake of comparison, it may be useful to note that nonprofit
   > organizations today own a much smaller share of all property: 1 percent in
   > France, 3 percent in Japan, ...